 There are strict time limits for submitting a claim and if the application is incomplete it will probably be rejected.
 Most people are not familiar with submitting claims to the Injuries Board and therefore forget to include essential information for their claim.
 This may and does result in a claimant not getting the full value of their claim or in the worst case their claim being struck out .

 Once you enlist the help of Gary Matthews Solicitors in making your personal injury claim, we will handle the case from then on.
 We will be able to explain how long your claim should take to settle and give you a rough idea of how much compensation you may be entitled to.

-We offer Free Legal Advice to ensure you are fully aware of the Injuries Board Process and what you must do.
-For Free Advice you can complete a Free Enquiry Form here.
+We offer Legal Advice to ensure you are fully aware of the Injuries Board Process and what you must do.
+For Advice you can complete an Enquiry Form here.